howdoicomputer/aws-cdktf-example/README.md

 ## Environment

 For this implementation, an environment is a logical construct that exists as a VPC with an EKS cluster within it.
-The cidrs are for the VPCs are `/16`s and each subnet is a `/24` with three private subnets and three public subnets.
+The cidrs for the VPCs are `/16`s and each subnet is a `/24` with three private subnets and three public subnets.
 Each subnet public/private pair corresponds to an availability zone.
 The private subnets are where k8s worker nodes are deployed to and the public subnets are where load balancers live.

 The difference between a private and public subnet is whether or not there is a route to an internet gateway defined.
 Most of the setup around subnets are handled by the [VPC](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) terraform module.